ribbon-lang/rvm/README.template.md

 #### From Zig

-1. Include ribbon in your `build.zig.zon` in the `.dependencies` section, either by linking the tar, `zig fetch`, or provide a local path to the source.
+1. Include RibbonI in your `build.zig.zon` in the `.dependencies` section, either by linking the tar, `zig fetch`, or provide a local path to the source.
-2. Add ribbon to your module imports like this:
+2. Add RibbonI to your module imports like this:
 ```zig
 const ribbon_i = b.dependency("ribbon-i", .{
     // these should always be passed to ensure ribbon is built correctly